Stock swings may signal bull run is in its last throes

 The series of short-term rallies and selloffs has revived memories of events before the "Black Monday" crash of October, 1987, and more recently the global crisis of the past decade.

-The S&P 500 has more than trebled from its post-crisis low of 666 points in March 2009 .SPX.
-The Dow Jones Industrial Average .DJI climbed above 18,000 for the first time after Tuesday's data showed GDP grew at an annualized 5 percent in the third quarter, the fastest rate in 11 years.
+The S&P 500 has more than trebled from its post-crisis low of 666 points in March 2009.
+The Dow Jones Industrial Average climbed above 18,000 for the first time after Tuesday's data showed GDP grew at an annualised 5 percent in the third quarter, the fastest rate in 11 years.
 That means the Dow has gained 1,000 points in just one week.

 Larry McDonald, senior director and head of U.S. strategy at Newedge in New York, noted wide price swings before deeper and longer-term declines as previous bull markets ran their course.